Johan Arfvedson of Sweden

 Not necessary for life.

-Lithium has no known biological use.
-It does affect the metabolism and lithium carbonate (Li2CO3) can control manic-depressive disorders and has also been used to treat gout.
+Lithium has no known function in natural biological systems.
+It affects metabolism and has a medicinal use in lithium carbonate (Li2CO3) to control manic-depressive disorders and has been used to treat gout.

 Role in Life Processes